bdhobare/discover-weekly/README.md

 # Discover Weekly
-A Rust service to save your Discover Weekly songs to another playlist before they disappear.
+A Rust service to save your Spotify Discover Weekly songs to another playlist before they disappear.
 Deployed on AWS with Kubernetes and Terraform